Using HashOnClick

 A Guide to Using HashOnClick

-Open Windows Explorer by right clicking 'Start'.
+Open Windows File Explorer by right clicking the Windows logo (previously the Start button).
 A pop-up menu will appear.
-Select 'Explore':
+Select File Explorer:

 windows-explorer

-notebookAlternatively you may wish to quickly open Windows Explorer by pressing the 'Windows' and 'E' keys:
+notebookAlternatively you may wish to quickly open Windows File Explorer by pressing the Windows and E keys:

 explorer-windows-sk

-Windows Explorer will now open showing your folders, files, and connected drives etc.
+Windows File Explorer will now open showing your folders, files, and connected drives etc.

 hash-value